Credit Accumulation and Transfer (CATS)

 Who is CATS for?

-The unique structure of the CATS programme means that it is appropriate for people with a wide range of needs, from those wishing to study for an Honours degree, Masters or other Postgraduate award to those who wish to study for interest only.
+The unique structure of the CATS programme means that it is appropriate for people with a wide range of needs, from those wishing to study for an Honours degree, Masters or other Postgraduate award to those looking to broaden their interests and knowledge.